nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

  1. Make sure you have _set up GitHub Pages_ as described in [UsingGithubPages.md](UsingGithubPages.md#setting-up).
  2. Using Chrome, go to the [GitHub Pages version](UsingGithubPages.md#viewing-the-project-site) of the documentation file. <br>

     > E.g. For [UserGuide.md](UserGuide.md), the URL will be
     `https://<your-username-or-organization-name>.github.io/main/docs/UserGuide.html`.

  3. Click on the `Print` option in Chrome's menu.
  4. Set the destination to `Save as PDF`, then click `Save` to save a copy of the file in PDF format. <br>

     > For best results, use the settings indicated in the screenshot below. <br>

     <img src="images/chrome_save_as_pdf.png" width="300"><br>
     _Figure 6.5.1 : Saving Documentation as PDF Files in Chrome_

 ### 6.6.
 Managing Dependencies

-A project often depends on _third-party libraries_.
+A project often depends on third-party libraries.
 For example, Tâche depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing. <br>

-Managing these _dependencies_ can be automated using Gradle.
+Managing these dependencies can be automated using Gradle.

-For example, Gradle can _download the dependencies automatically_, which is better than these alternatives: <br>
+> For example, Gradle can download the dependencies automatically, which is better than these alternatives: <br>
 a.
-Include those libraries in the repo (this bloats the repo size)<br>
+Include those libraries in the repo (this bloats the repo size) <br>
 b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+Require developers to download those libraries manually (this creates extra work for developers)

 ## Appendix A : User Stories